 About PTSD UK

-Our charity aims to raise awareness of PTSD in three main areas – it’s causes, symptoms and the treatments available.
+Our charity aims to raise awareness of PTSD & C-PTSD in three main areas – it’s causes, symptoms and the treatments available.
 These 3 areas are of vital importance to those suffering with the condition.

-Symptoms: There are two areas in which knowing the symptoms of PTSD are useful.
-The first is that people may recognize the symptoms in themselves (or a friend or family member) and reach out for help – starting their recovery process.
+- Symptoms: There are two areas in which knowing the symptoms of PTSD are useful.
+The first is that people may recognise the symptoms in themselves (or a friend or family member) and reach out for help – starting their recovery process.
 The other is those who are suffering with PTSD, can understand that what they’re thinking or feeling, or how their body is reacting, is ‘normal’ for someone with PTSD – this can be of huge comfort knowing that once the PTSD is resolved, those symptoms will be too.
-Some symptoms of PTSD feel totally unconnected to the original trauma or the condition itself, so it’s really important people can recognize just how PTSD can affect them.
+Some symptoms of PTSD can feel totally unconnected to the original trauma or the condition itself, so it’s really important people can recognise just how PTSD can affect them.

 In addition to those suffering (and those around them), it’s vital that healthcare professionals are aware of all of these elements to look out for in their patients to avoid misdiagnosis, incorrect treatments and lack of the best resources for their patients.